 - client (dask.distributed.Client) Specify the dask client used for training.
 Use default client returned from dask if it's set to None. - model (A Booster or a dictionary returned by xgboost.dask.train.)
-The trained model. - data (DaskDMatrix/dask.dataframe.DataFrame/dask.array.Array) Input data used for prediction. - missing (float) Used when input data is not DaskDMatrix.
+The trained model. - data (DaskDMatrix/dask.dataframe.DataFrame/dask.array.Array) Input data used for prediction.
+When input is a dataframe object, prediction output is a series. - missing (float) Used when input data is not DaskDMatrix.
 Specify the value considered as missing.